MagnusBrzenk/ng7-material-boilerplate/README.md

 - The route-transition animations proved a big challenge.
 I tried to implement a somewhat complex `sequence` of animation steps where the ':leave' page would simultaneously effect-away with the footer (using a `group`).
 Unfortunately, I wasn't able to get it to work and I concluded that it's because the `sequence` function [doesn't handle `query` calls correctly](https://github.com/angular/angular/issues/30361).
 I therefore simplified the page :enter-:leave sequence (so it's very similar to ANMS), and I separated the footer animation out into separate CSS animations (the footer starts disappearing when the angular animation begins, and when the angular animation ends, the footer is made to reappear).
 Not quite what I originally wanted, but the code is much simpler and the difference in timings etc. is hardly noticeable.

-- I eventually gaver up on the approach to footers implemented by ANMS and used in stead the SCSS, etc. of [cankattwinkel](https://cankattwinkel.github.io/material-2-sticky-footer-mat-sidenav/demo-app/three).
+- I eventually gave up on the approach to footers implemented by ANMS and used instead the SCSS, etc. of [cankattwinkel](https://cankattwinkel.github.io/material-2-sticky-footer-mat-sidenav/demo-app/three).
 This worked out great and paved the way to a working boilerplate with nice cross-browser layout and animations on OSX and iOS.